 Witch, gather Your A-Team

-It’s easier to give zero fucks about what Brenda in accounting thinks about you saying hell no to the work she is trying to dump on you when you’ve got people in your corner.
+It’s easier to give zero fucks about what Brenda in accounting thinks about you when you’ve got people in your corner.
 A stellar support crew not only helps you feel good about yourself, but they can also help you feel less attached to what the boundary pushers in your life think.

 Your support system might include a mental health professional.
 Ain’t no shame in that.
 In fact, having someone to help deal with past trauma, or just be there through the hard times is a really smart idea.
 Personally, I love me some good ol’ therapy.

-If you are someone who doesn’t like to put others out with their problems, remember it’s healthy to lean on the people close to us.
+If you’re someone who doesn’t like to put others out with their problems, remember it’s healthy to lean on the people closest to us.
 If I need a good bitch about something that is happening, instead of worrying, I ask permission.
 That way they have the opportunity to say no, or they can prepare for the coming vent wave if they say yes.

 Other things you can do to strengthen your support team include: